-Now, this harsh opinionated mindset works well when trying to figure out which EQ or compressor I want to use for certain specific scenarios, but it holds me back when I’m judging my own work.
+Now, this harsh opinionated mindset works well when trying to figure out which EQ or compressor I want to use for certain specific scenarios, but it holds me back when I’m judging my work.
 It turns out I even have a strong opinion about myself!
-In the back of my head I always feel that everything I do can be better.
+In the back of my head, I always feel that everything I do can be better.
 None of my work is ever finished.

 Da Vinci said, “Art is never finished, only abandoned.”

 A consummate professional knows when to abandon his work.
 He knows when to move on, when not to let his emotions get to him when he has a project that has a deadline and needs to go out.
-You have to get the work done, and move on.
+You have to get the work done and move on.
 It’s the only way to get better.
 I had to learn that I’m not going to magically turn each one of my productions into an amazing song every time.
 I’m certainly not going to make that happen by slicing the drums up a million times and spending hours tuning the vocals.
-That kind of stuff really doesn’t matter when it comes to the bigger picture.
-You learn from each mix and every tracking session, but there’s no single thing that’s going to make or break a mix or production.
+That kind of stuff doesn’t matter when it comes to the bigger picture.
+You learn from each mix and every tracking session, but no single thing ‘s going to make or break a mix or production.
 There’s not a single technique that’s going to take your skills to the next level.
-Everything is made up of small wins, small things eventually accumulate and add up to something much bigger.
+Everything is made up of small wins; small things eventually accumulate and add up to something much bigger.

 I also used to wait for inspiration to motivate me to start working.
 I would wait for my brain to magically tell me to go make music.
 I don’t think anyone is constantly inspired.
 Inspiration comes and goes.
 Spurts of inspiration happen, but it’s rare.
 I need to push myself to start working.
 A real professional is someone that’s going to hone their abilities whether they feel inspired or not.
 You can’t wait for the perfect moment or the perfect setup or the perfect piece of gear to start working on a mix or project.
 You just have to show up.
 Showing up and starting is half the battle.
 Making art feels daunting whether it be an album or a painting, conceptually it feels impossible.